tytydraco/KTweak/README.md

 ### vm.overcommit_memory: 0 --> 1
 Always guarentee processes that memory is available for their allocations without checking.
 This can lead to applications requesting more memory than they need, but it increases performance for RAM-intensive processes.

-### vm.page-cluster: 3 --> 5
+### vm.page-cluster: 3 --> 0
-When reading from swap (in most cases, ZRAM), read ahead 32 pages instead of 8 pages.
-On a 4 KiB page size system (>99% of Android devices as of 2020), this is 128 KiB worth of data.
-By reading more from ZRAM at any given read, we reduce the amount of independant decompressions we need to do.
+Disable reading additional pages from the swap device (in most cases, ZRAM).
+This is the same philosophy as disabling readahead.

 ### vm.reap_mem_on_sigkill: 0 --> 1
 When we kill a task, clean its memory footprint to free up whatever amount of RAM it was consuming.